binaryphile/docker-redmine/README.md

     bundle exec rake assets:precompile

-## Running Development Code with the Container
+## Running Development Code with the Image

 Sometimes you'll need to debug production issues with development code, or perhaps you just like to run your development in the exact same